92% of buyers say they delete emails or voicemail messages when comes from someone that they do not know. via Jill Rowley

 - Feedly – helps you keep tabs on relevant publications and source good articles to share on your social channels.

-- Giphy Browser Extension – conversation gone stale? client unresponsive? just looking to make someone laugh?
+- Giphy Browser Extension – conversation has gone stale? client unresponsive? just looking to make someone laugh?
 Use this browser extension to drop funny GIFs into your emails.
 It works, trust me!

 Closing Thought: Go the Extra Mile